Aaron4732/Projekt/README.md

 # Projekt
 # Battleships

-How to start the game:
+How to start the game:\n
-Go to the Main class and start the main method and follow the instructuns in the console Thats it
+Go to the Main class and start the main method and follow the instructuns in the console \n Thats it